persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-10-21-python-django-azure.md

   - mvc
 ---

-Python Django and MySQL Website serving static files hosted at Azure App Service which have a free plan as well as plans for scaling up if needed.
+Python Django and MySQL Website serving a simple Blog hosted at Azure App Service which have a free plan as well as plans for scaling up if needed.
 The Website uses DevOps by GitHub Actions + Azure App Service

 <a href="https://pso-django.azurewebsites.net" target="_blank" title="Django Website at Azure App Service">Try the demo...</a>